What to Expect: State and Indigenous-Led Organizations Profiles

 - Percentage of families with pregnant women and mothers under 21 years

 - Percentage of families with low incomes (annual family incomes less than 100 percent of the federal poverty threshold)

-Information was not available for several territories and individual tribal home visiting programs.
-Instead of individual tribal profiles, we include a profile presenting aggregate information about home visiting services provided by tribal-led organizations as shared by seven evidence-based models.
+Information was not available for several territories and Indigenous home visiting programs.
+Instead of individual Indigenous profiles, we include a profile presenting aggregate information about home visiting services provided by Indigenous-led organizations as shared by nine evidence-based models.